9 min read

 Step 5: Design a Roadmap

-From all the information you’ve gathered in the previous steps, create a roadmap that describes what you’ve learned and outlines a step-by-step process for building the product.
-Your project manager will thank you!
-Think of this roadmap as a set of blueprints for constructing a building.
-With the plan as a guide, everyone will be on the same page through product development and will have a clear picture of the end goal.
+Think of this roadmap as the final set of blueprints for constructing a building.
+With the plan as a guide, everyone will be on the same page through product development and have a clear picture of the end goal.

-Main Takeaways for Creating a Proof of Concept in Software Development
+Final Checklist before Creating a Proof of Concept in Software Development

 At each stage, gather as much feedback from your intended audience as possible.
 Here are a few questions to ask yourself at each step of the process before you proceed.